Getting My Fill

 Filler injections can result in redness around the injection site, swelling, or slight bruising (among other temporary side effects), so the dermatologist should have ice packs at the ready.
 Mine did, and I had no bruising.
-There might also be a little pain or tenderness, but nothing one Aleve can’t temper (though everyone is unique – talk to your doctor about what’s right for you!).
+There might also be a little pain or tenderness, but nothing one Aleve can’t temper (though everyone is unique – talk to a licensed provider about what’s right for you!).

 Want to chat about injectable filler?
 Our trained aesthetic specialists are here to help!
 Get real aesthetic answers, right now from our trained aesthetic specialists!